chandra-gummaluru/chandra-gummaluru.github.io/_posts/2019-04-23-ball-bounce.md

 	ball = canvas.create_oval([p[0] - radius, p[1] - radius, p[0] + radius, p[1] + radius], fill = "white")

 ## Simulating the Physics
+## Writing the Physics
+The final step is to actually simulate the physics within the `update_canvas` function.
+There are two cases we must consider, namely, whether the ball is above or below the surface.

+The height of the surface directly above the ball's current position is given by

+    ysurf = evaluate_polynomial(c, p[0])

+The height of the ball itself is given by

+    p[1]

+Thus, the cases are `p[1] < ysurf` or `p[1] > ysurf`:

+1. If `p[1] < ysurf`, i.e., the ball is above the surface, simulate free-fall due to gravity.

+2. If the ball is on or below the surface, simulate and resolve the collision.

+Simulating free-fall due to gravity is quite trivial.
+Indeed, we can simply use the kinematic equations:

+$$\Delta p = v\Delta t + \frac{1}{2}a\Delta t^2$$
+and
+$$ \Delta v = \frac{1}{2}a\Delta t^2,$$
+where we replace $a$ with $g = \begin{bmatrix} 0 & -9.8 \end{bmatrix}$

+Resolving the collision is quite involved, but is based on the idea that when an object collides with a flat surface, its velocity in the direction tangent to the surface remains unchanged, but its velocity normal to the surface is negated.

+To represent this idea mathematically, it will be helpful to introduce some concepts from linear algebra.

 We will define points in the space using two-dimensional vectors.